genesis-sim/genesis-2.4/genesis/src/README.txt

     the 'PROBLEMS COMPILING GENESIS' section below.

     If you want to build a version of GENESIS to be run without XODUS (nxgenesis), type "make nxall".
+This is likely what you will want to do if you are intalling GENESIS and PGENESIS to run batch jobs on a supercomputer cluster.
 To compile a minimum version of GENESIS with none of the object libraries included (mingenesis), type "make minall".
+This can be useful for testing if one of the libraries fails to compile.

 4.6  Installation